blacklovertech/MIA/README.md

 ## Additional Resources

-For more information, resources, and examples, please refer to the [MIA Wiki](https://github.com/yourusername/mia/wiki).
+For more information, resources, and examples, please refer to the [MIA Wiki](https://github.com/blacklovertech/mia/wiki).

 ---
-This is just a sample readme file, and you can modify and expand it based on your specific requirements.
-Make sure to include detailed instructions, setup guidelines, and any other relevant information to help users understand and utilize MIA effectively.

-Remember to replace "yourusername" and "email@example.com" with your actual GitHub username and contact information.